garrandall/popular-music-data/tracks/land-of-confusion-genesis.md

 I remember long ago
-Ooh, when the sun was shining
+Oh when the sun was shining
 Yes and the stars were bright all through the night And the sound of your laughter as I held you tight
 So long ago...